Wedding Ceremony Music Basics

 Step 2: Size Up Your Space

 Where will you find your musicians who'll be a hit with all of your guests?
-Check with friends, look in our local ceremony musicians area, and look at message boards.
-Ask for references -- you want to be sure the people you hire have plenty of experience accompanying couples down the aisle.
+Check with friends, look in our local ceremony musicians area and read reviews.
+Ask for references—you want to be sure the people you hire have plenty of experience accompanying couples down the aisle.
 Most musicians will have a demo on their website that demonstrates what the different ensembles are capable of playing.
 If you've got time, ask to attend a function where they'll be playing so you can hear them live before you hire them.

 Here are some good basic combos to consider: